 Ellen and her husband, Brandt Johnson, decided to take the table on the road.
 They visited 47 states before the COVID-19 pandemic hit, and Brandt filmed the action.
 Alaska, Hawaii, and Connecticut (yes, that far-away land) await the arrival of the table.

+Ellen debates writers, editors, linguists, and lawyers.
+She acts as grammar guide to the less sophisticated.
+She creates community.
 Fan-favorite topics include the Oxford comma, spaces after periods, semicolons, gender-neutral pronouns, and whether you can end a sentence with a preposition (hint: you can!).

 Brandt's documentary film about Grammar Table is in post-production.